seerreenna/alcohol-label-verifier/testing_guide.md

 - Error: "Could not find brand name on label"

 **Solutions:**
-1. Check terminal logs for "Extracted brand name"
+1. **Local testing:** Check terminal logs for "Extracted brand name"
-2. Try entering the brand name exactly as it appears on the label (check case)
+2. Try entering the brand name exactly as shown in the [reference table](#all-test-images-reference-table)
-3. If OCR text shows the brand, but validator misses it, there may be a typo
+3. **Local testing:** If OCR text shows the brand but validator misses it, report as a bug

 ---